HCrane/INM_Project/README.md

 The assignment is to create tutorial webpage for a programming language of our choice.
 We choose Java because it is one of the most used programming languages in the world and can be executed on almost every device from computer, cars to televisions.

-We would like to emphezise 2 special points about Java, the "Power of Multithreading" and "PLatform Indipendance"!
+We would like to emphezise 2 special points about Java, "Collections" and "Platform Independence"!